 You see it all the time on the labels of outdoor gear: ripstop.
 It’s a cool sounding word.
-Powerful, sturdy, fierce.
-But what does it mean, exactly?
-Is it a promise the fabric won’t tear, ever?
+Powerful, sturdy, fierce; ripstop is a fabric made of thick, interwoven reinforcement threads to provide resistance to tearing.
 Is it miraculously rip-proof?
 That would be a lofty claim.
 To understand what ripstop really is, let’s go back a bit to the early days of outdoor gear to see how the current iteration of materials came to be.

 In the early days of outdoor exploration and camping, dedicated outdoor apparel was hard to find, mainly because exploring the rugged outdoors was reserved for only a handful of hearty individuals brave enough to be away from civilization for extended periods of time.
 So there were no mass-market apparel companies.
 Pants, coats, boots and other gear were modified everyday wear that these brave souls adapted to fit their needs.
 There was no local sporting goods store carrying all the essentials.
 If hikers wanted waterproof boots, they had to figure out a way to take regular boots and treat them using glue and other sealants that often didn’t last very long.
 And forget breathable fibers.
 They hadn’t been invented yet.